 The more conscious I was of “the good and the beautiful,” the deeper I sank into the mud, and the more likely I was to remain mired in it. (p.
 94)

-Directly following this the narrator makes one of his attempts to describe his “strange, elusive pleasure.”
-This pleasure we are led to understand is, “so subtle, so evasive, that even slightly limited people, or people who simply have strong nerves, won’t understand the first thing about it.”
-The pleasure is extremely elusive and hard to understand as the narrator admits, but it is, when we analyze its nature, of great moral significance.
+Directly following this, the narrator makes one of his attempts to describe his, “strange, elusive pleasure.”
+This pleasure, we are led to understand, is, “so subtle, so evasive, that even slightly limited people, or people who simply have strong nerves, won’t understand the first thing about it.”
+The pleasure is extremely elusive and hard to understand as the narrator admits, but it is, when we analyze its nature, of great psychological significance.

 I mentioned before, in my section on the collapse of internal reality, that Dostoevsky was terribly afraid of determinism.
 Much of Notes From Underground is a struggle with the deterministic concept of man.
 This pleasure, ironically, results from an unconscious embracing of deterministic thinking.
 If man has free will, then he is guilty of everything wrong doing.
 If man does not have free will, as determinism insists, then he has no need to blame himself.

 The narrator, by convincing himself that a profound egocentric, by his very nature, must have a moral fall, is absolving himself of guilt.
 The pleasure results from the easing of self-reproach and a stoic acceptance of faults: